 Both holds are viewable in the Holds section of Student Center.
 Each hold has instruction text that includes hold resolution and contact information.

-Students whose diplomas are withheld due to these holds will receive three reminder emails at their Patriot email accounts to inform them of their hold(s) and provide information on how to resolve them.
-Diplomas for these students will be held until such time that the outstanding balance has been paid or the exit loan counseling has been completed, up to a maximum of one full year from the date of their original notification.
+Diplomas withheld due to these holds will be held until such time that the outstanding balance has been paid or the exit loan counseling has been completed, up to a maximum of one full year.
 Any students whose diplomas have remained unclaimed after one full year will be sent a final notice email with a one week deadline; should their holds remain unresolved after this final deadline, their diploma will be disposed of.
 In this scenario, the student will be responsible for ordering any desired copies of their diploma at their own expense per the Duplicate and Replacement Diploma policy.

-Once all applicable holds have been resolved, the student’s diploma will be mailed to the diploma mailing address provided on their Application for Graduation form.
-If this address needs to be updated, a Request to Change Student Record Information form may be submitted; this address cannot be edited via Student Center.
+Once all applicable holds have been resolved, the student’s diploma will be mailed to the diploma mailing address on file, or the mailing address if no diploma address has been provided.
+If this address needs to be updated, students may do so via their Student Center, or a Request to Change Student Record Information form may be submitted.
 The form is available online on the Registrar website.